Optionshouse IRA Review 2015: Pricing, Fees, Pros/Cons, and Promotions for Traditional, ROTH, SEP, Simple, Rollover IRA Accounts

 Despite of what the company's name might suggest, Optionshouse is not just for options traders.
 The vast majority of its customers actively

-commission on stocks and ETFs, two attractive plans for options traders, and extremely low $9.95 per transaction rate on mutual funds
+commission on stocks and ETFs, attractive plan for options traders, and extremely low $9.95 per transaction rate on mutual funds

 (there is also a number of no-transaction fee or NTF mutual funds available).